toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/introduction-to-asyncawait-in-swift/index.md

 ---
 type: post
-slug: introduction-to-asyncawait-in-swift
 title: Introduction to async/await in Swift
 description: Beginners guide to the new async/await API's in Swift 5.5.
 Interacting with sync code, structured concurrency, async let.
 publication: 2021-05-25 16:20:00
-tags: Swift, Concurrency
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## The main project